Valley Center, CA Author Publishes Spy Novel

 Tatiana Ovanessoff is a Russian-Armenian immigrant woman who after growing up in Iran (Persia), obtained a degree in Journalism in the US.
 She is an award-winning artist and enjoys the outdoors.
 Now retired and a citizen, Ovanessoff lives in the countryside of San Diego, California, with her husband, cats, and dog named Shah.

-The Spy's Apprentice: A Novel Inspired By True Events In Persia is a 208-page paperback with a retail price of $18.00 (eBook $13.00).
-The ISBN is 979-8-88683-463-5.
+The Spy's Apprentice: A Novel Inspired By True Events In Persia is a 194-page paperback with a retail price of $45.00 (eBook $40.00).
+The ISBN is 979-8-88925-235-1.
 It was published by Dorrance Publishing Co., Inc of Pittsburgh, Pennsylvania.
-For members of the press, to request a review copy, visit our virtual pressroom at https://dorrancepressroom.com/darkness-descending/ or to buy the book visit our online bookstore at https://bookstore.dorrancepublishing.com/darkness-descending/
+For members of the press, to request a review copy, visit our virtual pressroom at https://dorrancepressroom.com/the-spys-apprentice-a-novel-inspired-by-true-events-in-persia/ or to buy the book visit our online bookstore at https://bookstore.dorrancepublishing.com/the-spys-apprentice-a-novel-inspired-by-true-events-in-persia/

 Contact Information